jbottum/t5pat/langchain_markdown.md

 pip install langchain
 ```

-What about pytorch ?

 ### Build your python script, T5pat.py

 After installing the dependences, please build your python script.
-In your terminal or code editor, please create a file, T5pat.py, and copy in following code into it.
+In your terminal or code editor, please create a file, t5pat.py, in your directory i.e. t5pat, and cut and paste in following code into your t5pat.py file.

 ```
 from llama_index import LLMPredictor, PromptHelper, ServiceContext, SimpleDirectoryReader, GPTVectorStoreIndex, GPTListIndex